MicrosoftEdge/Demos/pwamp/README.md

 The best way to make a new skin is to open DevTools and look at the HTML structure of the page.
 Most elements should have handy classes and IDs that will make them easy to style.

-* Each song in the playlist is a custom element `<playlist-song>` and you can style its various elements by using the [`::part()` pseudo-element](https://developer.mozilla.org/docs/Web/CSS/::part).
-For example: `playlist-song::part(title)` can be used to style the song title.
-* Skins are expected to have a `:root {}` rule with at least one variable called `--back` set to the color of the background.
+Skins are expected to have a `:root {}` rule with at least one variable called `--back` set to the color of the background.
 This will be used at runtime, in JavaScript, by the app to apply the color to the visualizer and the title bar area.

 ## What does the name mean